TheOddler/aplai/report/report.md

 CHR is free to download and has some online tutorials.
 Unfortunately, most of them refer to exactly the same examples.

-### Our second choice

-CHR is the second language we chose for this assignment.

-*__note__ Meer uitleg over waarom we CHR gekozen hebben en de voor/nadelen voor sudoku/shikaku*

 ## Jess

 Jess is a rule engine for the Java platform.
 It has a GUI based on the open-source Eclipse IDE, which -in combination with friendly user-friendly error messages, should make the development easier.
 It is free for academic use, but a license is needed for commercial use.
 And it uses its own declarative XML language (JessML) which offers a lot of the Java perks, such as regular expressions and Java object manipulation.